 You may be asking yourself, “What is viscose fabric?”.
 Viscose is another word for a very well known fabric: rayon!
 Viscose rayon is a semi-synthetic fabric found in everyday items.
 Produced all over the world (including the United States), production of viscose primarily relies on certain trees and wood pulp.

 Where can you find this type of rayon?
-Over the last century, viscose rayon is found in anything from jacket linings to upscale dresses and garments and is used primarily for clothing.
+Over the last century, find viscose rayon in anything from jacket linings to upscale dresses and garments.
+Manufacturers use it primarily for clothing.
 It was the first ever man-made fabric that’s produced from a semi-synthetic fiber and has unique manufacturing processes.

 So, what is viscose fabric?
 Viscose fabric is better known to us as rayon fabric.
 Viscose is really the technical term aligned to the viscose process of rayon fibers.
 As previously mentioned, viscose fabric is a semi-synthetic fabric.

 Invented back in 1868, the viscose process expanded on how to make textiles that were less expensive.
 Specifically, the viscose process targeted the manufacture of artificial silk.
 Once this process was made, it became a standard in the creation of rayon fabrics.

 Viscose rayon is silk-like in touch and feel.
 Its absorbent properties surpass its natural counterparts like cotton fiber or linen.
 It makes this fabric great for hot climates where people tend to perspire more.
 Overall, rayon’s properties make it a great fabric for daily use.

 The manufacturing of viscose rayon led the way for artificial silk and opened the door to synthetic fabric creation.
 The process of formulating viscose rayon starts with trees.
 The wood pulp derives from raw material like pines, spruce, or hemlock trees.
 This contains the regenerated cellulose needed to create the viscose.